Welcome to our new, improved Joseph Cardijn Digital Library (JCDL) website.

 Also published is a range of biographical material, including the well-known biography by Marguerite Fiévez and Jacques Meert, as well as many photos plus several videos and audio recordings.

 We also welcome personal testimonies, letters, photos, even films, and any other original documents or primary sources that relate to the life and work of Cardijn.

-Even more Cardijn documents available in the original French by clicking on the French flag icon below (French site still in development) or at the old site www.josephcardijn.fr
+Over 500 more Cardijn documents are available in the original French by clicking on the French flag icon below (French site still in development) .

 Developed using Omeka S, a "next-generation web publishing platform for institutions interested in connecting digital cultural heritage collections with other resources online," the JCDL now offers many new features, including chronological listing, a subject index, as well as the possibility of downloading documents in Word or PDF format.